Troy-Web-Consulting/grunt-cache-bust/README.md

 // Here is a short summary of the options and some of their defaults.
 Extra details are below.
 {
-    algorithm: 'md5',                             // Algorithm used for hashing files
     assets: ['css/*', 'js/*']                     // File patterns for the assets you wish to hash
     baseDir: './',                                // The base directory for all assets
     createCopies: true,                           // Create hashed copies of files
     deleteOriginals: false,                       // Delete the original file after hashing
-    encoding: 'utf8',                             // The encoding used when reading/writing files
     hash: '9ef00db36970718e',                     // A user defined hash for every file.
 Not recommended.
     jsonOutput: false,                            // Output the original => new URLs to a JSON file
     jsonOutputFilename: 'grunt-cache-bust.json',  // The file path and name of the exported JSON.
 Is relative to baseDir